How to determine the dimensions of your headphone earpiece

 Many people are perplexed when they have to compare inches and millimeters, but it is really quite simple.
 As you can see, we did a measurement with the ruler here, and it shows a size of 1 11/16 is the equivalent to 40mm.

 Some earpieces are round and others are oval shaped.
-Our replacement cushions and Earpads all start out round.
-The round ones will adjust to fit onto oval shaped headphone earpieces.
+Our replacement cushions and earpads all start out round.
+The round ones can stretch to fit onto oval shaped headphone earpieces.